Manchester City news: Pep Guardiola might watch The Masters over Liverpool-Chelsea | Goal.com

 Guardiola: I might watch The Masters over Liverpool!

-Pep Guardiola has admitted he might decide to watch The Masters over the Liverpool-Chelsea match which could see Manchester City fall out of the top spot in the table.
+Pep Guardiola has admitted he might decide to watch The Masters over Liverpool's clash with Chelsea which could see Manchester City fall out of the top spot in the table.

 Man City took care of business in the early Premier League game on Sunday with a 3-1 victory over Crystal Palace that saw them return to the summit.